rails-girls-summer-of-code/rgsoc-teams/README.md

       Instead of using the last created User, you can also search for a specific User with ```user = User.find_by(github_handle: "yourgithubhandle")```.

-      You can assign yourself other roles in the same way.
+      You can assign yourself other roles in the same way as creating the organizer role.
 If however you assign yourself a student role AND another role, that may lead to unexpected behavior in the app.
 In that case, remove the student role.
     * Refresh the browser and you should see links for organizers.
 - Once you are an `organizer`, you can add a season and switch between season's phases at http://localhost:3000/orga/seasons in your browser.